 Rock's DISC test delivers 16 different results that take into account letter types and combinations of any two or one.
-We'll talk more about what each of these means in detail later in this chapter.
+We'll talk more about what each of these means in detail in the chapter below.

 Taking DISC

 The DISC assessment has four statements.
 Out of the four, you will choose which one you are least like and which one you are most like.